isiak44/RasheedPBL/Project12/README.md

 ![common-del-yml](images/common-del-yml.png)

-- Now we update `site.yml` import module and modify our playbook to the newly created `common-del.yml` then we run it against dev servers.
+- Now we update the `site.yml` import module and modify our playbook to the newly created `common-del.yml` then we run it against dev servers.

 ![ans-del-wireshark](images/ans-play-delwireshark.png)